-Maldives’ new President Ibrahim Mohamed Solih warns state coffers ‘looted’ after China-led boom
+Maldives’ new president Ibrahim Mohamed Solih warns state coffers ‘looted’ after China-led boom

 Solih’s transition team said it had been told the country owed $1.5 billion to Chinese lenders, but fear it could be much higher.
 Even a debt of $1.5 billion would be more than a quarter of the country’s annual gross domestic product.

-Modi told Solih that India stood ready to help the Maldives through its economic difficulties, the Ministry of External Affairs said in a statement following their meeting.
+Modi told Solih that India stood ready to help the Maldives through its economic difficulties, the Indian foreign ministry said in a statement following their meeting.

+India, which has long been the Maldives’ main political and economic partner, had grown concerned that China’s expansive diplomacy was aimed at establishing an outpost on the islands.

+China has already gained a strong foothold in Sri Lanka, just off the southern coast of India, where it has a built a port and now controls it in a debt-for-equity swap.

 Get live Stock Prices from BSE and NSE and latest NAV, portfolio of Mutual Funds, calculate your tax by Income Tax Calculator, know market’s Top Gainers, Top Losers & Best Equity Funds.
 Like us on Facebook and follow us on Twitter.